accelleran/xapp-training-course/module-2/readme.md

 NOTE: The path to the xapp_core folder is an absolute path!

+## Accessing the development environment

 You can now access the development environment by going into the container in Kubernetes using:

 ```shell
 kubectl exec -it <xapp-core-pod-name> -- /bin/bash
 ```

+## Start the xApp in the development environment

 Finally you can start your xApp by issuing the following command inside the container: